What hiring managers actually look for

 Not including your daily call volume

 Call volume is the first thing managers look for.
-Handling 40 calls a day vs. 100 calls a day signals completely different environments.
+Handling 40 calls a day versus 100 calls a day signals completely different environments.
 Always include your daily average in your summary and bullet points.

-Omitting AHT and CSAT numbers
+Omitting AHT, FCR, and CSAT numbers

-These are the universal call center KPIs.
+Average Handle Time, First-Call Resolution, and Customer Satisfaction are the universal call center KPIs.
 A resume without them looks incomplete at best and raises red flags at worst.
 Even approximate numbers are better than none.

 Writing 'strong communication skills' without proof